alfonsoawd/Project-NLPJobAds/README.md

     1. What are the most common wage-related and non-wage attributes mentioned in French job ads?\
     2. How does the presence of explicit wage information in an ad affect which attributes are highlighted?\
-    3. To what extent can variation in advertised attributes be explained by industry sector, geography, and other job characteristics? :contentReference[oaicite:2]{index="2"}:contentReference[oaicite:3]{index="3"}
+    3. To what extent can variation in advertised attributes be explained by industry sector, geography?

 ### Project Structure